 On our first several trips to London, we purchased a single trip or a return (round-trip) ticket every time we rode on the London Underground (or tube).
 This paper ticket was good for a ride to point A to point B (and back).
-It wasn’t until 2013 when we decided it would be worthwhile to purchase Oyster cards.
-While you need to pay a £5 deposit for an Oyster card, these cards can be tapped at the turnstile to enter and exit the London Underground and for travel on bus, tram, DLR, the Emirates Airline, London Overground and National Rail services, and Thames Clipper River Bus service in London.
+It wasn’t until 2013 that we decided it would be worthwhile to purchase Oyster cards.
+While you need to pay a £5 deposit for an Oyster card, they can be tapped at the turnstile to enter and exit the London Underground and for travel on bus, tram, DLR, London Overground, TFL Rail, most National Rail services, and Thames Clipper River Bus service in London.

 Just as we were so proud of ourselves for adapting to the new technology, that tech started to become extinct.
-By the time our next trip came around, many passengers were no longer using Oyster cards and instead were either using contactless credit cards or a mobile wallet.
+By our next visit, passengers were no longer using Oyster cards and instead were either using contactless credit cards or a mobile wallet.

 There’s a very good reason to use an Oyster card, contactless credit card or mobile payment instead of purchasing single-use tickets.
 You’ll save money!

 The pricing model of the Transport for London system is a bit confusing.
 There are several zones around London.
-Whether you travel within or between zones, and the time you travel, will determine your fare for that trip.
+Whether you travel within or between zones and the time you travel determines your fare.
 You can also purchase Travelcards which provide unlimited rides over a certain time period but do you really want to figure out how much you’ll be taking the tube during the trip ahead of time?
 What if your plans change?

 Many devices are compatible with the London Underground and here’s a list of mobile pay connected devices:

-On this trip, Sharon learned a risk of using an Oyster card instead of your phone.
+On this trip, Sharon learned the risk of using an Oyster card instead of her phone.
 If you accidentally drop your Oyster card after going through the turnstile, you need to find a nice London Underground employee and apologize for being a dumb tourist and losing your Oyster card in order to get out of the station.
 (Note from Sharon: Hey, it worked, did it not?
 He let me through for free.
 I perfected that “I am a helpless tourist in a foreign land” look in Japan in 1993 and it’s served me well.
 Don’t be a hater just cuz you can’t do it, too LOLOL!)

-For the rest of the trip, she used her AMEX SPG Luxury card with contactless technology to tap on and off the Underground (She upgraded to the Marriott Bonvoy Brilliant card for the 100,000 point offer but AMEX is out of the metal cards and sent her an old SPG card for the meantime).
+For the rest of the trip, she used her AMEX Bonvoy Brilliant with contactless technology to tap on and off the Underground.

 This post first appeared on Your Mileage May Vary